01 of 07

 Roasting softens the intense flavor of chiles, bringing out their earthy, smoky goodness.

 Roasting chiles until the skins are blistered and black also makes pulling off their skins as easy as peeling off a piece of tin foil.

 The method here uses an open flame from either a gas stove or a grill.
-You can also roast chiles and peppers under a broiler—see How to Roast Peppers Under a Broiler for specifics.
+You can also roast chiles and peppers under a broiler—check out how to roast peppers under a broiler for specifics.

-Note that this method works for any kind of pepper, from jalapeños to bells—see Types of Fresh Chiles for more info.Continue to 2 of 7 below.
+Note that this method works for any kind of pepper, from jalapeños to bells.Continue to 2 of 7 below.

 02 of 07